onnx/onnx/docs/IR.md

 Each model MUST explicitly name the operator sets that it relies on for its functionality.
 Operator sets define the available operators, their version, and their status.
 Each model defines the imported operator sets by their domains.
 All models implicitly import the default ONNX operator set.

 Each operator set SHALL be defined in a separate document, also using protobuf as the serialization format.
 How operator set documents are found at runtime is implementation-dependent.

+__Note: As of this writing, no ONNX implementation is known to process operator set documents.__

 The properties of an operator set are: